Ley789/SimpleRayTracer/Readme.txt

    return a list of pixel colors formated as [[Colour]]
-4. to safe the pixel array into a ppm file use: save_ppm OUTPUTFILE colorArray e.g. safe_ppm "test.ppm" (simpleRayTracer scene 255 255)
+4. to safe the pixel array into a ppm file use: save_ppm OUTPUTFILE colorArray e.g. save_ppm "test.ppm" (simpleRayTracer scene 255 255)